Career Definition for a Materials Management Clerk

 With a high school diploma, or its equivalent, general office clerks normally receive on-the-job training to learn the required skills, although some have attended business programs in postsecondary institutions.
 Their job duties may include communicating by phone and computer, scheduling appointments, providing information to others, maintaining records and handling the mail.

-The BLS reported their annual median wage as $27,470 in 2012, or $13.21 per hour.
-Slower than average employment growth of 6% was anticipated by the BLS for these positions from 2012-2022, with opportunities for those with strong computer software skills being the best.
+The BLS reported their annual median wage as $29,580 in 2015.
+Slower than average employment growth of 3% was anticipated by the BLS for these positions from 2014-2024, with opportunities for those with strong computer software skills being the best.